Pennsylvania is home to THOUSANDS of waterfalls great and small.

 20. Hell’s Hollow Falls

-Here are 20 of my favorite short waterfall hikes in PA, each hike requiring 10 minutes or less.
+24 of the Best Short Waterfall Hikes in PA features two-dozen of my favorite short waterfall hikes in PA, each hike requiring 10 minutes or less.

 The Best Waterfalls in the Poconos Road Trip will take you on a round-trip tour of some of the best waterfalls in eastern Pennsylvania.

-The Best Waterfalls Near Pittsburgh Road Trip
+The Best Waterfalls in the Poconos Road Trip.

 The Best Waterfalls Near Pittsburgh Road Trip will take you on a round-trip tour of some of the finest waterfalls in western PA.